BFT MODERATOR PROGRAM

 REQUIREMENTS & PREFERENCES:

-- Good background in fishing, with at least a few above average skills.
+Good background in fishing, with at least the knowledge of several fishing methods.

-- Fishing Organizations and clubs seeking donations are only considered if active members or moderators of the BFT forums.
+Fishing Organizations and clubs seeking to post for donations are only considered if active members or moderators of the BFT forums.

 WANT MORE INFORMATION: